keptn/keptn.github.io/content/docs/0.5.0.beta/reference/cli/index.md

 keptn onboard service my-service --project=my-project --chart=my-service.tgz
 ```

-To learn more about onboarding a service, please see the [Onboarding a Service](../../usecases/onboard-carts-service) use case.
+To learn more about onboarding a service, please see the [onboarding a service](../../usecases/onboard-carts-service) use case.

 ### keptn add-resource